 Metropolitan Volunteer of the Year

 The Metropolitan Volunteer of the Year is awarded to an outstanding individual who has demonstrated significant contribution and leadership in supporting their community cricket club, association, program or team to create great experiences for their community.
+Awarded to one female and one male.

-Question Preview
+Nomination Form | Question Preview

 Country Volunteer of the Year

 The Country Volunteer of the Year is awarded to an outstanding individual who has demonstrated significant contribution and leadership in supporting their community cricket club, association, program or team to create great experiences for their country community.
+Awarded to one female and one male.

-Question Preview
+Nomination Form | Question Preview

 Young Volunteer of the Year

-The Young Volunteer of the Year award recognises a young person under the age of 21, who positively impacts those around them through their off field leadership.
+The Young Volunteer of the Year award recognises a young person under the age of 21, who positively impacts those around them through their off-field leadership.

-Question Preview
+Nomination Form | Question Preview

 Junior Community Cricket Coach of the Year